lerouxb/flaky-proxy/README.md

 Now new connections can be made.

-Useful for things like end to end tests that have to make sure that a UI works properly when the connection goes down and comes back up again.
+Useful for things like end-to-end tests that have to make sure that a UI works properly when the connection goes down and comes back up again.